SidneyPrimas/Distributed_Systems_MIT/src/raft/readme.txt

 Questions:
 + What is a good approach/strategy for using logs? (using actual logs, formatting of logs, showing color, etc)
 + I often see null characters when I print to a file.
 How do I fix this
++ Currently sending my full log.
+Will that cause problems later on?
++ Better way to switch states
++ Locking question
++ Buffinger incoming client requests????
+Is this an issue?

 ******************* Description of Protocol *******************